 The Art and Science of Coffee Roasters (From Green to Brown)

-Coffee beans start off as seeds inside a coffee fruit.
-The coffee is harvested, processed, dried, and then usually shipped before it is roasted to create the coffee beans that we know and love.
+Coffee beans begin as seeds inside a coffee cherry.
+The cherry is processed, dried, and then usually shipped before being roasted to create the coffee beans that we know and love.

 If you were to try and make coffee with unroasted coffee you first of all would really struggle to grind the beans and secondly, if you did manage to, you’d end up with a very bitter-tasting plantlike green coffee.